shigeru-kawaguchi/Xojo-BME280-I2C/README.md

 ### Basics

-In order to obtain the sensor reading the measureEnvironment method, then readings become available for fetching.
+In order to obtain the sensor readings the measureEnvironment method needs to be called, then readings become available for fetching.

 ```xojo
 Call sensor.measureEnvironment()